Best RTA by budget

 Conclusion

-Like with our RDTA guide , there is no clear winner among our contestants.
-The perfect atomizer for someone who likes big fluffy clouds and unrestricted DL airflow can be, at the same time, the worst possible option for those who prefer tight MTL vaping.
+There’s no single winner here, and that’s the point.
+The perfect atomizer for someone who likes big, fluffy clouds and unrestricted direct-lung airflow can be, at the same time, the worst possible option for someone who prefers a tight mouth-to-lung draw.